Case Study

 This case involved delayed surgical intervention for cauda equina syndrome, a medical emergency in which timing is critical to preventing permanent neurological injury.
 Although the need for immediate surgery was recognized, the delay resulted in irreversible harm and lifelong impairment.
-The matter ultimately resolved for $1.6 million.

 Case Overview

-The client initially contacted the Clark Law Office believing she had been the victim of medical malpractice.
+The client initially contacted The Clark Law Office believing she had been the victim of medical malpractice.
 Prior to the events at issue, she had been active and working in her yard when she experienced sudden and severe lower back pain with radiating symptoms into her leg.

 She sought medical care through her primary care provider and was first evaluated by a physician assistant, who did not believe the symptoms indicated a serious condition.
 As the pain intensified, the client returned for further evaluation.
 Upon examination by a physician, cauda equina syndrome was suspected, and the client was referred to the hospital for immediate surgical intervention.